regro/cf-scripts/README.md

 For debugging, use the `--debug` flag.
 This enables debug logging and disables multiprocessing.

-Note that the bot expects the [conda-forge dependency graph](https://github.com/regro/cf-graph-countyfair) to be present in the current working directory by default.
-Use `--online` to download missing files on demand from GitHub.
+Note that the bot expects the [conda-forge dependency graph](https://github.com/regro/cf-graph-countyfair) to be present in the current working directory by default, unless the `--online` flag is used.

+> [!TIP]
+> Use the `--online` flag when debugging the bot locally to avoid having to clone the whole
+> dependency graph.

 The local debugging functionality is still work in progress and might not work for all commands.
 Currently, the following commands are supported and tested: